 Photography is not just about pressing the shutter.
 To create a good photograph, one needs to combine several things.
-Like composition, framing, post production etc. Each one of these is important to create a stunning photograph.
+Like composition, framing, post-production etc. Each one of these is important to create a stunning photograph.
 Tonal contrast is one of those elements of photography, which can’t be separated in any way.

 This is why knowing how to use tonal contrast creatively in your photos is an asset for any photographer.
 This skill can benefit photographers by letting them apply their creative ideas in photographs.
 Tonal contrast can be a great tool if one knows how to use it and where to use it.